 The Kali Audio IN-8 V2 improves on the original in almost every way.
 A great sounding monitor with innovative design.
 Let’s see where it shines and where it falls short.

-The Kali Audio IN-8 V2 has a lot to offer artists looking for an 8-inch studio monitor.
+The Kali Audio IN-8 V2 has a lot to offer artists looking for 8″ studio monitors.
 Time for a deep dive into this exceptional speaker.

 By far the most outstanding feature of the Kali Audio IN-8 V2 is the sound quality.
 I don’t throw words like superb and exceptional around lightly.
 But in this case, the praise is well justified.